Background pattern

 Use in children and adolescents:

-Treatment of symptoms of GERD, such asheartburn and acid regurgitation
+Treatment of symptoms of GORD, such as heartburn and acid regurgitation

-• Children over one year of age who weigh more than 10 kg may take Dolintol.
-The dose for children is based on body weight, and your doctor will decide the correct dose.
+• Children over 1 year of age who weigh more than 10 kg can take Dolintol.
+The dose for children is based on body weight and your doctor will decide the correct dose.

-• Children over 4 years old may take Dolintol.
-The dose for children is based on body weight, and your doctor will decide the correct dose.
+• Children over 4 years of age can take Dolintol.
+The dose for children is based on body weight and your doctor will decide the correct dose.

 • It is recommended to take the capsules in the morning.